Transients from ONe White-Dwarf - Neutron-Star/Black-Hole Mergers

 In this study, we have argued that 2D axisymmetric codes should, in principle, be capable of simulating all ONe WD-NS mergers, provided that the nuclear solver can efficiently treat the nuclear statistical equilibrium phase, occurring in the binaries with a massive WD.
 As we discuss in \citet{Zenati19b}, 3D simulations, as performed here, are generally expected to produce geometrically realistic mergers unattainable in axisymmetry.
 The convergent character of the disc in axisymmetric simulations leads to energy deposition near the origin, resulting in artificial outflows.
 In contrast, 3D simulations show that the material immediately after the merger is mostly gravitationally bound.

 Future modelling of WD-NS binaries should likely be performed in 3D, extending into the later phase when the material gets ejected.
-In this regime, accurately modelling accretion onto the NS and the resulting feedback becomes important, which may possibly be done easier by elaborating on or coupling to existing 1D/2D studies, e.g. \citet{Margalit16, Fernandez19}.
+In this regime, accurately modelling accretion onto the NS and the resulting feedback becomes important, which may be done easier by elaborating on or coupling to existing 1D/2D studies, e.g. \citet{Margalit16, Fernandez19}.
+Indeed, as may be seen in Fig.~\ref{fig:SPH}, the disrupted WD becomes fully axisymmetric and Keplerian.
+The 1D/2D models can be realistically initialised at this stage instead of WD-NS binaries before the disruption.
+Such simulations can be used to model how the material is eventually ejected from the binary.
 In particular, radiation transfer and subgrid energy injection from near the accretor would be necessary.
 Additionally, including magnetohydrodynamic effects in future studies may be needed to accurately capture disc evolution and material ejection.
 Assessing the asphericity of the ejecta, see e.g. \citet{Korobkin2020}, may also have important implications for the observations.